 Microsoft Edge Browser Color Themes

-Since based on the Chromium engine, Microsoft’s Edge browser shares many properties from its peers like Google’s Chrome and Brave.
+Since it is based on the Chromium engine, Microsoft’s Edge browser shares many properties with its peers like Google’s Chrome and Brave.
 One such property is the flags section, where the makers of respective browsers store the half-baked features to test and eventually add them to the browser.

-While they’re in the pipeline, users can force trigger them to apply and experience.
+While they’re in the pipeline, users can force-trigger them to apply and experience.
 And this is how many power users try the upcoming features even before they’re released.
 Edge browser has a productive feature that might help boost up your mood while using it.
-These are the colorful themes applicable on Edge browser’s home page.
+These are the colorful themes applicable on the Edge browser’s home page.

 While Microsoft is still making them, as we said, you can force enable them to check already.
 For that, follow the instructions below;